When does an old iPhone become unsafe to use?

 For many years, Apple ensured that old devices were able to run the latest version of iOS.
 You could have bought a new iPhone in late 2015 that was still getting security updates seven years later.
 Until iOS 16, which was released in late 2022, you could still run the latest version of iOS on an iPhone as old as the iPhone 6S.
 In fact, the iPhone 6S had been the cutoff for devices supporting the latest version of iOS since iOS 13 (see the chart below).

-In late 2023, Apple filed a regulatory document in the UK stating that they would provide updates for a minimum of five years from the date of first sale.
-This means that an iPhone first sold in September 2023 would be guaranteed to get security updates until at least September 2028.
-In June 2024, Apple announced the release of iOS 18, and stated that iPhones as old as the iPhone XS and iPhone XR would be able to run the new operating system.
-These devices were released in late 2018, so that means that they will effectively have at least seven years of updates, until the release of iOS 19.
-(Which they may or may not be able to run.)
-So, in practice, Apple is offering more than five years of updates.
+In June 2024, Apple announced the release of iOS 18, and stated that iPhones as old as the iPhone XS and iPhone XR (and, in fact, all models that supported iOS 17) would be able to run the new operating system.
+These devices were released in late 2018, so that means that they will effectively get at least seven years of updates after these models first shipped.
+(They may or not be able to run iOS 19; we won’t know until it’s announced in mid-2025.)
+So, in practice, Apple is currently offering more than five years of updates.

 Many iPhone users don’t buy immediately after a new model comes out; some may wait until the early-fall sales in anticipation of the next model’s release, to save a bit of money.
-This isn’t necessarily a great idea from a security perspective, if you want to maximize the number of years you can safely get out of that device—but most people are completely unaware of this.
+This isn’t necessarily a great idea from a security perspective, if you want to maximize the number of years you can safely get out of that device.
+But most people are completely unaware of this.

 In total, 23%—nearly one fourth—of all iPhones were running an outdated operating system, and susceptible to being exploited with known vulnerabilities.

-iPhones no longer supported by iOS 17
+iPhones no longer supported by iOS 18

-Think twice before buying an old model, no matter how good a “deal” it may seem
+Think twice before buying an old model—no matter how good a “deal” it may seem

 If you’re thinking about buying an old model of iPhone, or a refurbished unit, beware that its safe lifespan is limited.
 The same is true if you hand an iPhone down to a family member; it’s important to ensure that the model in question will still get major iOS updates for as long as you plan to use it.